codepath/android_guides/Google-Play-Style-Tabs-using-TabLayout.md

 ![Slide 3](http://i.imgur.com/A8xEpKsl.jpg)

 ### Add Custom View to TabLayout

-This DOESN'T involve use of `SpannableString`.
-You can iterate over all the `TabLayout.Tab`s after setting up sliding tabs.
+In certain cases, instead of the default tab view we may want to apply a custom XML layout for each tab.
+To achieve this, iterate over all the `TabLayout.Tab`s after attaching the sliding tabs to the pager:

 ```java
 public class MainActivity extends FragmentActivity {